rolancon/anto/README.md

 w  | /ʊ/ | Only found next to a consonant.
 English. y  | /ɪ/ | Only found next to a consonant.
 Greek and English.

-# Phonotactics
+## Phonotactics

-Syllables can only start with a vowel (including diphthongs), any single consonants, or any of the following consonant combinations: [similar to English].
+Syllables can start with a vowel (including a diphthong), any single consonant, or any of the following consonant combinations: [similar to English].
-Syllables can only end in vowel (including diphthongs), or any of the following consonants: **m,n,l,r,s,t,q,w,y,p,f,k,c,sh,ch,ng**.
+Syllables can only end in vowel (including diphthongs), or any of the following single or double consonants: **m,n,l,r,s,t,q,w,y,p,f,k,sh,ng**.

-# Morphology and grammar
+## Morphology and grammar

 Single-syllable words can belong to any grammatical category.
 Multi-syllable words belong to a specific grammatical category, specified by the ending of the word.